edgarhakobyan/quest-reward-generator/README.md

 - A string of length `N` consisting of characters "b" and "s", reflecting a similar statistical distribution as the example provided.

 ### Example Output
-- For `N = 100`, the output might look like this `bbbbbbbbbbbbbbbbbssbbbssbsbsbsbssbbbssbbbsbsbbsssssssbsssbssssbsssssssssbssssbssssbsssssssssssssssss`
+- For `N = 100`, the output might look like this `bbbbbbbbbbbbbbbbbbsbbbssbsbsbsbssbbbssbbbsbsbbsbssbbsbsssbsbsbbsssssssssbssssbsssbbsssssssssbssssbss`